jingli90/simpleBP/README.md

-A simple model of back-propagation
+A simple model of regression

-Modify sFilename, bFilename, treeName, outFilename in MyRun.C
+Modify options in doRegress.cpp

 To run:

-root -l -b MyRun.C
+mkdir test

+make

+cd test

+./test